cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 arrays as well as with Typed Arrays in order to build multi-dimensional arrays with constant numbers of elements in the sub-arrays.
-The Homogeneous Array tag can be used to facilitate the ingestion of homogeneous classical CBOR arrays, providing performance advantages even when a Typed Array does not apply.
+The Homogeneous Array tag can be used as a signal by an application to identify a classical CBOR array as a homogeneous array, even when a Typed Array does not apply.

 Multi-dimensional Array